I recently had a question from one of our loyal visitors, I thought it was a great Q&A to share and explore a bit, here it is:

 Follow these 3 simple steps to become your own “Credit Expert”:

-- Step 2: In the members area after you receive your credit scores, click on the “CREDIT” tab, then on the right hand side of the page, click on “Credit Analyzer”.
-Play around with the different tools there, they are very educational.
+- Step 2: In the members area after you receive your credit scores, be sure to review your credit reports thoroughly.
+Also be sure to play around with the different tools there, they are very educational.

 The knowledge you will gain from all the expert advice, credit tools, analysis, and on-going credit monitoring can do wonders in working towards your credit score goals.